MartinConde/payload-plugins/packages/payload-plugin-shadcn-admin/FEATURES.md

 # `payload-plugin-shadcn-admin` — Features & Gaps

 Living high-level overview of what the plugin handles and what it deliberately doesn't (yet).
-See [SETUP.md](./SETUP.md) for install and wire-shape details, and [MEMORY.md notes] for the load-bearing architecture patterns.
+See [SETUP.md](./SETUP.md) for install and wire-shape details.

 > The `v3.x` tags scattered through this doc (`v3.9`, `v3.25`, …) are internal development
 > milestones for this feature set, unrelated to the package's own version (currently